See all Stories

 Cancer treatment can save a patient’s life, but it often leaves substantial damage in its wake.
 When surgeons remove cancerous tumors, they frequently take out significant portions of adjacent tissue and bone.
 This can alter a patient’s appearance and impair bodily functions, affecting their physical and mental well-being during recovery.

 Now, tissue engineers at Dartmouth are developing methods to repair, rehabilitate, and replace such damaged tissue.
-Their work, led by Katie Hixon, PhD, clinical assistant professor of orthopedics at the Geisel School of Medicine at Dartmouth and assistant professor of engineering at Dartmouth’s Thayer School of Engineering, aims to improve the quality of life for patients after cancer treatment.
+Their work, led by Katie Hixon, PhD, clinical assistant professor of orthopaedics at the Geisel School of Medicine at Dartmouth and assistant professor of engineering at Dartmouth’s Thayer School of Engineering, aims to improve the quality of life for patients after cancer treatment.

 Hixon’s research has been supported by the Dartmouth Innovations Accelerator for Cancer (DIAC), a philanthropic initiative that provides essential funding and entrepreneurial training for innovative cancer-related projects.
 Established by the Geisel School of Medicine in partnership with the Magnuson Center for Entrepreneurship at Dartmouth in partnership with the Dartmouth Cancer Center, DIAC aims to commercialize innovations and connect researchers with potential investors.